-When deciding on a site building platform, it can often be important how a service is priced compared to its competitors, and below, we've provided a table showing GoDaddy's most affordable annual subscription which is ad-free and includes a unique domain:
+When deciding on a site-building platform, it can often be important to compare how services are priced, and below, we've provided a table showing GoDaddy's most affordable ad-free annual subscription that includes a unique domain:

-For monthly subscribers, you can cancel up to 48 hours after payment, whereby annual subscribers have 30 days to request a full refund.
+Monthly subscribers can cancel their subscription up to 48 hours after payment, whereby annual subscribers have 30 days to request a full refund.

-For anyone who values simplicity and doesn't have a knack for design, GoDaddy offers one of the most user-friendly site builders, leaving little guesswork.
+For those who value simplicity and don't have a knack for design, GoDaddy offers one of the most user-friendly site builders.
 Thanks to its ready-made sections, anyone using GoDaddy can build a spiffy website and fill it with content in no time flat.
-Its solid e-commerce features and practical marketing tools round out the advantages of its package.
+Its solid ecommerce features and practical marketing tools round out the advantages of its package.

-Of course, the platform also suffers from some disadvantages, the most apparent of which is the ability to do much outside of the ready-made content blocks.
-Unlike drag and drop editors, which are often more complicated (while still being intuitive), you're barely afforded any creative freedom with GoDaddy.
+The platform does suffer from some disadvantages though, the most glaring of which is the ability to do much outside of the ready-made content blocks.
+Unlike drag and drop editors, which are often more complicated, with GoDaddy, you're barely given any creative freedom.
 Adding to the negatives, features are limited, multilingual websites can't be created, and SEO settings aren't really up to the current market standard.

 As such, GoDaddy's site builder is really only recommended for basic projects and users who want to spend as little time as possible designing their website.

 But what are users saying about GoDaddy's site builder?
-We collated a number of ratings from various review portals below.
+We gathered a number of ratings from various review portals below.

 GoDaddy is far from the only site builder that emphasizes user-friendliness.
 Weebly also features an interface that caters to beginners.
 Of course, compared to other drag and drop editors, your options with Weebly are also limited, however, you'll still have a freer hand than with GoDaddy.

-For those looking to take a more active part in their website's design, we can recommend the top performer from our sample, Wix.
-Although more detailed, it does little to limit its users' creativity.
+For those looking to take a more active part in their website's design, we recommend the top performer from our sample, Wix.
+Although more detailed, you'll be able to unleash much more of your creativity.